GreyKeenan/pj.cpng/README.md

 * All critical types of PNG are supported.
 * For now, images which are too wide for the stdout will be cut off.
-* Especially large PNGs may throw errors, where the width * height * bytesPerPixel max out a uint64.
+* Technically, especially large PNGs will throw errors, where the width * height * bytesPerPixel max out a uint64.
-  > TODO
+  But, like, that would be insane?
+So who cares.
 * For now, all ancillary chunks (including tRNS, gAMA, and cHRM) are discarded.
 * Chunk CRCs are discarded.